 “Men can cry.
 Men can be sad.
 Men can get anxious.
 Men can get overwhelmed.
 We need to normalize talking to our male friends about their mental health.
 Tell them you love them.
 Tell them you’re there for them.
 Hug them.
 Be a shoulder to lean on.
 It’s not un-masculine to reach out for help or take medication.”

 2) Pursue mental health help.

-In following through with step 1, men (and others) will begin to gain the courage they need to reach out to a mental health professional, of whom can help them explore their emotions and deal with mental illnesses like depression.
+In following through with step 1, men (and others) will begin to gain the courage they need to reach out to a mental health professional who can help them explore their emotions and deal with mental illnesses like depression.
 Both counseling and medication can prove effective in managing such illnesses, but counseling specifically can help men understand why it might be harder for them to recognize and discuss how they’re feeling.
-Kingdon says that she does her best to assist male clients in realizing that everyone does not, in fact, have everything figured out and that it’s okay to need help:
+Kingdon says that she does her best to assist male clients in realizing that everyone does not, in fact, have everything figured out and that it’s okay to need help.